Frequently Asked Questions

 General

-• In Ontario, Registered Dental Hygienists and Certified Dental Assistants are regulated professionals that can perform specific dental/orthodontic procedures under explicit direction/supervision of the dentist.
-This is to allow the orthodontist to better focus their time and effort on matters than requires their attention.
-It is important to understand in orthodontics, it is a relatively slow process.
+In Ontario, Registered Dental Hygienists and Certified Dental Assistants are regulated professionals that can perform specific dental/orthodontic procedures independently under explicit pre-planned instructions of the dentist.
+It is important to understand orthodontics is a relatively slow process.
+This allows the orthodontist to better focus their time and effort on matters that truly require their attention.
 A lot of the doctor’s expertise is focused on treatment planning.
+Similar to nurses assisting a wide range of medical procedures independently, it applies to our field as well.

 Please be reassured that the orthodontist is still the key personnel for diagnostics, any decision making and verifying the work of the hygienists/assistants.
 Especially with technological advancements in the past few decade, more detailed diagnostic tools are available for the doctor to remotely monitor the patient’s status.